 Reviews for the March 2014 application cycle will be held in April and May 2014.
 We anticipate award notifications to be sent the end of May or early June 2014.

-The OVPRED has obtained permission to share three awarded proposals from the October 2013 cycle.
+The OVPRED has obtained permission to share several awarded proposals from the October 2013 cycle.
 To view, sign in with your Hawk ID and password to our SharePoint site.